leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 **Step 2:** Add input fields for the filter parameters.

-The report filters act as a way to specify which data is being pulled into the report from the data portal by specifying a set of characters that the pulled in data must contain.
+Report filter parameters are a way for the report user to restrict the dataset being pulled into the report from the data portal by specifying a set of characters that the pulled in data records must contain.
+You will start by labeling the filter input areas, where the user can input their filter text.
 Labeling the filters is important so that the user understands where they can type in the report and have it impact what data is returned.

 In cells **B21, B22 and B23**, respectively, type in: **“Company Name:”**, **“Contact Name:”**, and **“Customer ID:”**

 ![](/images/L-Dev-Report_from_Scratch/25.png)

 Now, resize column A to be smaller, and extend column B and C by a bit.
+This will give the user more space to enter their input text.

 1. Drag column A back.
 2. Drag column B forward.